Your pain threshold

 You're a softie, and you perceive anything that annoys you.

-However, you may be letting the pain overpower you by not be taking the steps to find out why it's hurting, and not eliminating the causes.
+However, you may be letting the pain overpower you, and not taking the steps to find out why it's hurting, and not eliminating the causes.

 Is your pain threshold too high or too low?